 Now why do you delay?
 Get up and be baptized, and wash away your sins, calling on His name.
 Acts 22:16

-This previous verse is particularly used for baptism salvation because they think Paul made the initial steps of salvation, but was not saved until baptism a few days later.
+This previous verse is particularly used for baptism justification because they think Paul made the initial steps of salvation, but was not saved until baptism a few days later.
 But if you look at the passage, Paul does not take the steps to salvation when Jesus talks to him.
-Yes he believed of course, but so do the demons (James 2:19).
-Paul did not ask forgiveness or receive the Spirit, etc. Jesus merely told him to wait for Ananias and he would be told what to do.
-So Ananias brought him to salvation and baptism at the same time and he used a symbolic phrase of baptism washing his sins away.
-The point of salvation isn’t specifically mentioned when Ananias came, but receiving the Spirit is and Romans 8:9 makes it clear “if anyone does not have the Spirit of Christ, he does not belong to Him”.
-So it’s safe to say he was not saved until Ananias came.
-There is nothing here to dictate the baptism is what saved him.
-Here’s the passage:
+Yes he believed and repented of course.
+But Paul did not ask forgiveness or receive the Spirit, etc. Jesus merely told him to wait for Ananias and he would be told what to do.
+So Ananias laid hands on him, filling him with the Sprit, and then baptized him with the symbolic phrase of baptism washing his sins away.
+The point of salvation isn’t specifically mentioned, but receiving the Spirit is and I’ll talk more later about how the Spirit is an indication of salvation when I talk about Cornelius.
+Here’s the parallel passage to Acts 22 above that gives more details:

 6 but get up and enter the city, and it will be told you what you must do… 17 So Ananias departed and entered the house, and after laying his hands on him said, “Brother Saul, the Lord Jesus, who appeared to you on the road by which you were coming, has sent me so that you may regain your sight and be filled with the Holy Spirit.”
 18 And immediately there fell from his eyes something like scales, and he regained his sight, and he got up and was baptized; Acts 9:6, 17, 18

 It’s interesting that this symbology of baptism is used loosely in other places too.
 1 Peter 3:21 says the flood water, which saved 8 people, symbolizes baptism which now saves us.
-It says it’s a “pledge of good conscience to God” just like you’d expect as a step of obedience.
+It says it’s a “appeal to God for a good conscience” just like you’d expect as a step of obedience.
 And obviously the flood was nothing like an immersion baptism.
-1 Corinthians 10:1-4 says in passing that the Israelites that passed thru the sea were baptized into Moses and the sea.
-Again, this was nothing like a baptism but Paul casually makes this passing statement.
+1 Corinthians 10:1-4 says in passing that the Israelites that passed thru the red sea were baptized into Moses and the sea.
+Again, this was nothing like an immersion baptism but Paul casually makes this passing statement without much further comment.
+And the Israelites were saved from the judgment of God by the blood on the doorposts and then later saved from the wrath of man via baptism in the sea.

 Examples of quick baptism

-We see that baptism often happened quickly, but we can’t define doctrine from it – like sharing our possessions which was also seen (called “common purse” and some people do take that as doctrine).
+Another source of confusion is that we see baptism often happened quickly in Acts, but we can’t define doctrine from it – like sharing our possessions which was also seen in Acts (this is called “common purse” and some people do take that as doctrine).
 It was done quickly because there is no reason not to take this first step of obedience, especially when evangelists are on the move.
 Yes baptism should be done quickly if possible.
-However the fine difference between belief in required baptism and that baptism is at salvation is how quickly you absolutely must be baptized.
+However the fine difference between belief in required baptism and baptism justification is how quickly you absolutely must be baptized.
 Weather, resources or political circumstances can make it very dangerous and difficult to be baptized right away.
 Perhaps if you just had a week you could make the arrangements.
 But if you truly aren’t saved until then, then you’d do whatever it took because you wouldn’t know if you’d make it a week.
 It just doesn’t seem to fit the Bible and certainly doesn’t fit the faith alone theme of Romans 4 and 10.
+And many people in persecuted countries have been killed in prison or in some other way before they were baptized.

 Problems with salvation at baptism